haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 ## User Access

-we will go through examples of:
+Let's go through examples of:

 1. How to authenticate
 2. How to authorize a user via RBAC